- Docs

 - Using @Docs RoxyAPI, build a birth chart component that takes a date, time, and city.

-- Add a tarot daily card to my homepage using Roxy MCP.
+- Using roxy-docs, add a tarot daily card to my homepage.

 - Create a numerology calculator page with Life Path, Expression, and Soul Urge numbers. @Docs RoxyAPI